ZipZapZeps/transcend-into-asi/README.md

 # Transcend Into Artifical Super Intelligence

-A curated repository exploring the civilizational implications of transcending into AI—merging human society with artificial intelligence.
-This project collects resources, summaries, and discussions on technological, ethical, economic, social, political, existential, environmental, and security impacts of AI-driven transformation.
+A curated repository dedicated to understanding how humanity can transcend into artificial superintelligence in ways that benefit all people.
+This project explores the civilizational implications of human-AI integration, collecting resources, summaries, and discussions on technological, ethical, economic, social, political, existential, environmental, and security impacts of AI-driven transformation.

 ![GitHub stars](https://img.shields.io/github/stars/ZipZapZeps/transcend-into-asi)
 ![GitHub forks](https://img.shields.io/github/forks/ZipZapZeps/transcend-into-asi)